Integrating Frontend Output

 Obtaining the path directly

-Null checks and other logic have been omitted for brevity.
+Null checks and surrounding view logic are omitted for brevity.

 @model HeroViewModel;